Achacha35/Ping-pong/README.md

-# ping pong
+# PING PONG #
-## contributors
+## Author ##
- brian mituka
+ Peter Achacha
-## specifications
+## Specifications
-* number divisible by three it output's ping.
+* A number divisible by three causes an output of 'Ping'.
-* number divisible by five it shows pong.
+* A number divisible by five causes an ouput of 'Pong'.
-* number divisible by both three and five it shows pingpong.
+* A number divisible by both three and five causes an output of 'Ping pong'.
-## example
-if you use the number 15 the output will be as follows:
-1
-2
-ping
-4
-pong
-ping
-7
-8
-ping
-pong
-11
-ping
-13
-14
-pingpong

-## licenses and terms of use
+## Licenses and Terms of Use
-this application's source code is freely available on github for any use whether commercial or private and it does not come with any warranty whatsoever.
+This application's source code is freely available on github with no warranty.